Jeff-Brausam/chat-app/README.md

 One room for all users to communicate in.

-The backend of this application uses express and node.js
+The backend of this application uses express and node.js.

+To test locally..NPM install, then in the react APP switch the endpoint to http://localhost:3000.